×

 In addition to the above, there is a way to expunge all records, regardless of the number of crimes, in as little as 18 months.

-Drug Court Expungement – removal of all records
+Drug Court Expungement – Removal of All Records

 The expungement statute noted above only allows for your records to be wiped clean if you have only one indictable/felony offense.
 In the majority of cases, a person has multiple convictions occurring on different dates.
 The law now allows those charged with a crime to take part in the Statewide Drug Court Program.
 If you successfully complete Drug Court and graduate, you are entitled to an immediate expungement of all of your records.